 If you’ve already committed to the sign-off and kick-off of your idea without sending any test requests, then general enquiries or ‘fishing’ for information that you’re unsure is held shouldn’t be making up the crux of your FOI request at this point.

 Including a speculative question alongside a set of questions that you know will be answered would at least guarantee that the majority of your request will be fruitful.

 Whereas tentatively fishing for unknown types of information and expecting completely useable answers can easily end in wasted time and resources on your side and on the organisation’s side.
 More on this further down in the ‘potential pitfalls’.

 Typically, FOI-led stories about UK organisations are less likely to appeal to non-UK journalists or publications.

-You need to consider how many organisations need to be contacted in order to produce a comprehensive story, and whether the work you put in will even deliver a large enough pool of outreach prospects.
+You must consider how many organisations need to be contacted in order to produce a comprehensive story, and whether the work you put in will even deliver a large enough pool of outreach prospects.